-Dr. John Townsend in his article entitled ‘What is Good Christian Therapy?’ says, “a good therapist is someone who is able to help you contain aspects of your self that you are unable to tolerate, unable to grieve, or feel, or experience, talk about or even recognize in yourself.
+Dr. John Townsend in his article entitled ‘What is Good Christian Therapy?’ says, “A good therapist is someone who is able to help you contain aspects of your self that you are unable to tolerate, unable to grieve, or feel, or experience, talk about or even recognize in yourself.
 He or she is like a good parent who sends the message – ‘I can deal with this black hole part of you.
-And my being able to deal with it and talk about it means that, in time you’ll be able to deal with it too.’
-This containing of a person’s emotions can make all the difference between competent and incompetent counseling.
+And my being able to deal with it and talk about it means that in time you’ll be able to deal with it too.’
+This contained a person’s emotions can make all the difference between competent and incompetent counseling.
 A therapist who doesn’t have the capacity to be emotionally present with you is not going to do you a lot of good, no matter how theologically sound his or her counseling may be.
 The best counseling is both theologically sound and psychologically effective: it incorporates the truth and a safe relationship.”

 Single or married, the journey of individual therapy for men and women can be an enriching experience.
 Addiction, trauma, and other disorders do not exclude Christian believers.
 It’s really important to get the right help.

-Depression, anger, stress, loneliness, anxiety and feeling unhappy in your relationship are painful experiences that lead you to meet with a counselor.
+Depression, anger, stress, loneliness, anxiety, and feeling unhappy in your relationship are painful experiences that lead you to meet with a counselor.
 Chances are you have experienced one or more of these conditions.
 You don’t have to face these painful experiences alone.
 When we encounter any of these emotions, we feel broken, deeply hurt, and hopeless.
 Self-care is an important component when you go through frustrating and painful times.
 Practicing healthy self-care is non-negotiable when you might be barely keeping your head above the water.
 It’s important to find a place where you can experience renewal and healing by meeting with a Licensed Therapist who is experienced to help you.
-The process of effective therapy is about helping you to move toward feeling restored, so that you can function well again and feel yourself.
+The process of effective therapy is about helping you to move toward feeling restored so that you can function well again and feel yourself.

 You can enjoy singleness and have fun as a single person.
-However, people grow and thrive when they are in relationship with other people.
+However, people grow and thrive when they are in relationships with other people.
 Whether singleness is a temporary or a permanent state your soul still needs to grow and thrive.
 I often hear from singles that while there are aspects of singleness they enjoy, they also want to be married someday, and long for a connection with another person.
-This is healthy, natural and a common feeling.
+This is healthy, natural, and a common feeling.
 Sometimes singles are not sure what that would look like, and they want to know how to achieve that.
 Single men and women often say, “I am not sure how to move forward and be happy and find that person”.

 It is critical that you take the time and work on yourself through effective individual therapy and work on your personal struggles before getting married or seriously dating that person.
-Taking some time to look at yourself and some of your family of origin issues could create a great clarity for your choices that will impact your life.
+Taking some time to look at yourself and some of your family of origin issues could create great clarity for your choices that will impact your life.

 Do you have passive tendencies?
 Do you avoid difficult issues?
 Do you vacillate?
 Is it easier to please others?
-Do you know how to share your emotional needs with others with honsety in your intimate relationships, and have good communication?
+Do you know how to share your emotional needs with others with honesty in your intimate relationships, and have good communication?
 How good are your boundaries with others?
 Do you know when and how to say no and when to say yes?
 Do you know how to find safe people to connect with?

-Taking a good and honest look at yourself through process of individual therapy would include focusing on specific issues and that can make a huge difference in your life.
+Taking a good and honest look at yourself through the process of individual therapy would include focusing on specific issues that can make a huge difference in your life.
 Please don’t wait any longer.
 Contact me to set up a free phone consult to discuss any questions you might have.